 14. A person who makes both taxable and exempt supplies is known as partly exempt supplier or a "mixed supplier".
-The term "partial exemption" is used to describe the situation of a mixed supplier who has to apportion the amount of residual input claim in respect of taxable and exempt supplies using a partial exemption method.
+The term "partial exemption" is used to describe the situation of a mixed supplier who has to apportion the amount of residual input tax claim in respect of taxable and exempt supplies using a partial exemption method.

 15. Residual input tax is incurred when input tax is not directly attributed to either taxable or exempt supplies.
 Examples of residual input tax include input tax on rental, utilities, stationery, computer and maintenance services.
 The amount of residual input tax that can be claimed is only the proportion that is attributable to taxable supply.
-This proportion is determined according to the ratio of the taxable supply to the total supplies made by the taxable person.
-Total supplies exclude any disposal of assets, supplies made by the taxable person to himself, imported services and incidental exempt financial supplies.
+This proportion is determined according to the ratio of the taxable supply to the total supplies made by the taxable person by excluding any disposal of assets, supplies made by the taxable person to himself, imported services supply of land for general use and incidental exempt financial supplies.